bernatferragut/codeclub-canada/README.md

 ### How to use

-This coode creates a website with a button
-Click the button and the up tp date Canada Codeclub info will display
+This code creates a website with a button.
+Click the button and the up-to-date Canada Code Club info will display.